 This machine has one important flaw.
 It’s actually meant for experienced sewing practitioners.
 And it’s too much like a regular sewing machine.
 Allow me to explain.

 The number of stitches is too great for a beginner who seeks a simple to use mini sewing machine.
 Presser feet must be changed when you want to do the kind of work each one is meant for.
 Why do quilting on a small sized machine at all?
 The fact that it comes with an Instructional DVD is the only reason why it can be called user friendly.
 But as mentioned before, if you are s beginner and you like to start a game from level 5, it’s good for you.
 But if you prefer learning the normal way, from the start, from easy to more and more difficult, think again before buying this model.

 The other problem is that it’s too much like a regular machine.
 It’s pretty heavy for a mini machine, weighing over 12 and a half pounds.
 Add the presser feet, all those accessories and the instructional DVD to that and you end up with a pretty heavy backpack.
 Plus, it has the capabilities which you don’t need from a small sewing machine.
 Who sews curtains or bedsheets at their dorm?
 On a small machine?

 Janome is one of the, if not the best when it comes to sewing machines.
 They know exactly what their customers need and they know how to give them just that, not a thing more and not a thing less.
 This model is like that as well.
 It offers everything you need from a sewing machine with a small footprint.
 Not a thing more, not a thing less.

 See for yourself, see if it suits you.
 Go ahead, read on.

 Janome Sew Mini is a perfect example how less can be more.
-At first glance it seems like a toy or a sewing machine meant for kids.
+At first glance it seems like a toy or another one of those sewing machines meant for tweens.
 But it’s far from that.